 If you’re having issues with one of these apps or another application, you might want to download the latest version.
 Developers are still rolling out iOS 14 support updates and these could help stabilize the app’s performance.

-iOS 14.2 is doing just fine and given what’s on board, we recommend it to most users.
-If you’re feeling leery, take a look at our list of reasons to, and not to, download iOS 14.2 right now.
+Performance-wise, iOS 14.6 is doing just fine.
+And given what’s on board, we recommend it to most users.
+If you’re feeling leery, take a look at our list of reasons to, and not to, download iOS 14.6 right now.

 If you don’t know where to start, we’ve released a pre-installation guide that will take you step-by-step through the process we typically use before we install new iOS software on our iPhones.

 If you don’t have a whole lot of of time to devote to the pre-installation process, just be sure to backup the data on your phone.
 Data loss issues are fairly rare, but they can happen.

 We’ve had a great experience on iOS 14.6 thus far, but some users are running into trouble.

 The current list of iOS 14 problems includes abnormal battery drain, issues with Widgets, crashes, connectivity issues, UI lag, Wi-Fi problems, various problems with first and third-party apps, issues with Face ID, Exchange issues, and more.

 If you’re feeling nervous about an upgrade, you might want to hang back and wait for Apple’s next batch of bug fixes.